-Factors That Determine How Long Can You Finance a Used Vehicle
+Factors That Determine How Long You Can Finance a Used Vehicle

 1. Vehicle Age and Mileage